 - better wildfire management to avoid burning of trees and plants.

-The NET with the biggest potential is bioenergy with carbon capture and storage (BECCS).
-Plant material is burned to generate electricity.
-The CO2 is captured and stored underground.
+One potential NET is bioenergy with carbon capture and storage (BECCS), in which plant material is burned to generate electricity and the CO2 produced is captured and stored underground.
 More plants are then grown, absorbing CO2 from the air – this is burned, taking more CO2 underground; and so on.

-There are also some ‘hybrid’ concepts, which enhance natural processes of carbon dioxide absorption:
+There are also some ‘hybrid’ concepts, which enhance natural processes of carbon dioxide absorption using technology:

 - boosting the growth of phytoplankton, tiny plants in the ocean, using iron filings (‘iron fertilisation’)

 - creating biochar – charcoal – through pyrolysis (heating) of plant material.
 Spread on fields, biochar takes carbon into the soil in a stable form

 - enhancing weathering of rock, a process that naturally carries CO2 into the ocean.

 While technically possible, these options are ‘more uncertain’ and likely need further development before being modelled in net zero scenarios.

 Technologies that would cool the Earth by reflecting or blocking incoming solar energy, such as putting dust into the atmosphere, are not NETs – they do not absorb CO2 and do not tackle ocean acidification.

 Globally, natural climate solutions could in principle absorb about 28 GtCO2 per year by 2030.
 However, factors including competition for land might make the obtainable value much smaller.
 In the UK, the CCC estimate that around 60Mt CO2 could be captured in the UK each year by 2050 from engineered removal technologies.